 - New technology: The massive introduction of desktop computers, screens and keyboards in the 1990s is an example of new technology introducing new risks in workplaces.
 This has been further aggravated by the widespread introduction and use of mobile phones and tablets, which bring with them additional risks and complications for the safe use of IT.

 - New Legislation: Changes in the law governing a particular health and safety issue often create a need for training workers about the implications of the new legislation, perhaps because labour practices have to change or simply.
 It is important to keep records of any training provided, not only to record who has been trained, but

 If we change the perspective, we will make occupational Health and safety trainings something attractive, enjoyable and fun.
 By applying innovative techniques such as Gamy fiction, Storytelling, Serious Games, Recreational Activities, and among others.

-The training program is different for each company, it depends on the priority risks, the activities carried out in in the workplace, the results of previous interventions, the programs designed in the company and other factors.
-This example of an OSH training program shows the structure of a program, some examples of justification for some ideas of selected topics for Health and safety trainings such as:
+The training program is different for each company, it depends on the priority risks, the activities carried out in the workplace, the results of previous interventions, the programs designed in the company and other factors.
+This example of an OSH training program shows the structure of a program and some examples of justification for some ideas of selected topics for Health and safety trainings such as:

 - Introduction to occupational health and safety: this is an introduction to the basics of occupational health and safety trainings.

 - Risk and consequence: how different occupational hazards can harm the body and some of the different types of consequences they can have on the worker’s health.
 Explanation of different methods to combat different types of risks and hazards in the workplace.